comestime/Data_Playground/Recommendation_System/README.md

 ## Data Dashboard
-A flaskr app is developed for data dashboard, which is later deployed in AWS EC2 The dashboard will extract data from AWS RDS created in previous step
+A flaskr app is developed for data dashboard, which is later deployed in AWS EC2 The flask app deployment can be really tricky, the detailed steps are well documented The dashboard will extract data from AWS RDS created in previous step